tigerkelly/tiger_gl-test/README.md

 For the **tiger_gl-test** repository just type **make** after **tiger_gl** has been compiled.

 This example program is using the 5" touch monitor from Elecrow, model QDtech MPI5001.
 Which has  800x480 resolution but I increased the resolution to 1024x768.
-With this higher resolution cause some lose of quality.
+With this higher resolution can cause some lose of quality.

 See my /boot/config.txt file in the code.